 Note: Tickets sell quickly!
 Please plan accordingly.

 Ticket prices for each of the sessions include a festival program, a commemorative tasting cup, unlimited one-ounce samples of more than 4,000 beers, access to educational and experiential talks, and a festival guide to help you navigate the floor.

 The Saturday Afternoon Members Only Session includes all of the previously mentioned benefits, as well as a more intimate atmosphere as the attendance is limited to members only, and the first opportunity to sample the much-anticipated gold, silver and bronze medal winners of the GABF competition.

 You must be 21+ years old with valid ID to attend.

-There will not be a coat check.
-Also, lockers are not available for rent.
+There will not be a coat check and lockers are not available for rent.

 Backpacks are not permitted in the festival, so please plan accordingly.